-(f) Prepare a frequency allocation plan for the State of Alabama to permit the efficient and orderly use of the frequency spectrum.

-procurement cycle and the increasing incidence of intra- and intersystem interference have highlighted the urgent need for a Frequency Allocation Plan for the State of Alabama.
+- (f) Prepare a frequency allocation plan for the State of Alabama to permit the efficient and orderly use of the frequency spectrum. - Recent events associated with the procurement cycle and the increasing incidence of intra- and intersystem interference have highlighted the urgent need for a Frequency Allocation Plan for the State of Alabama.
 When such a plan is available, it will further be necessary to establish a coordinated structure among existing organizations and agencies within the State to approve all frequency assignments in accordance with the plan.
-It should be recognized that dynamic and require modification from time to time.
-It would be desirable to build into the structure a means of ensuring the long-range value of the
+It should be recognized that such a plan will necessarily be dynamic and require modification from time to time.
+It would be desirable to build into the structure a means of ensuring the long-range value of the plan.